equirs/fashionscape-plugin/README.md

 ![Base tab](base_panel.png)

 "Base" is similar to "items", only this tab allows changing your character's base models and colours, essentially combining every makeover NPC into one.
-There is a jaw (or beard) slot that is only available to male characters, while every other slot is available to either gender.
 The icons in this tab have a rounded border indicating the colour you've swapped to (if you haven't changed the colour, it will show up as light gray).
 Note that torso+arms and hair+jaw slot colours are connected, so changing one always changes the other.
 There is no search feature for these slots since there not as many options; instead, **clicking the icon** brings up a dropdown to browse the colour/model options available.